Van Rides

 Matt

-Choir rehearsal and Cantata – To join the sanctuary choir, all you got to do is talk to Brant and show up Wednesday nights at 7:00pm for rehearsal.
+Choir rehearsal and Cantata – To join the sanctuary choir, all you have to do is talk to Brant and show up Wednesday nights at 7:00pm for rehearsal.
 And if you’re one of those people who start dreaming of sugarplums and candy canes once August ends, then you should pray about joining our Christmas cantata.
-Rehearsals start
+Rehearsals are Sunday nights at 6pm

 BUILD NIGHTS – Also, mark your calendars for the first ever BUILD NIGHT at FBC.
 The purpose of Build Nights is to honor the foundation and legacy of FBC by seeking God’s future for FBC together.
 These sessions will be designed to help us begin charting a way forward for our church as we seek to be the church God wants us to be.
 Our first Build Night will be Sunday, Oct.
 5. at 4:30pm and will last approximately 1 hour.
 The reason for this time is to leave a chance for those rehearsing for the choir or Christmas program to participate.
 We intend to serve a meal, if you’d like to contribute a dish, please sign up here: https://forms.gle/xfHPQeZzbjmZd9Td6